 Explore how PDF Spaces supports smooth teamwork with shared files, clear permissions, and built‑in tools for reviewing and contributing.

 Document workflows often break down across fragmented drafts, scattered feedback, and disconnected conversations.
-PDF Spaces brings files, context, AI-powered insights, and activity into one shared workspace so teams can collaborate with clarity and stay aligned.
+PDF Spaces brings files, context, AI-powered insights, and activity into a single shared workspace, so teams can collaborate with clarity and stay aligned.

 Why collaborate on PDF Spaces